FWeinb/fweinb.github.com/_posts/2013-04-20-Continuously-rotating-element.md

 layout: post
 ---

-Hi!
-Just a quick CSS3 transtion/animation tip today.
+Just a quick CSS3 transitions and animations tip today.
 After cleaning up my dropbox I found some old code of mine implementing a little game in another programming language using OpenGL to draw everything, the code dated back to 2009.
-I thought to rewrite it in JavaScript and render it using CSS/HTML.
+I thought I'd rewrite it in JavaScript and render it using CSS/HTML.

 <aside>I am using CodePen to embed code so you can always see the result by switching to the Result tab.
 Prefix free is used so keep in mind to add vendor prefixes in real code.</aside>

-The game logic is quite simple, you click on a circle which then rotates 90deg to clockwise and if the white pipe get's connected with surrounding ones, these will rotate the same way.
+The game logic is quite simple, you click on a circle which then rotates 90deg clockwise and if the white pipe get's connected with surrounding ones, these will rotate the same way.

-Just try it here:
+You can try a live demo here:
 <pre class="codepen" data-height="740" data-type="result" data-href="JjBhk" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/JjBhk">Check out this Pen!</a></pre>

 If you watch these little circles after clicking on one you can see that they rotate continously.
-These circles have four states  0, 90, 180 or 270 degree rotated clockwise.
-These states are described by a CSS selector (in this case a attribute selector).
+These circles have four states;  0, 90, 180 or 270 degrees rotated clockwise.
+These states are represented by a CSS selector (in this case a attribute selector).
 Now to create a continous animation between these states always rotating clockwise, I first started using a simple transition like this:

 <pre class="codepen" data-height="300" data-type="css" data-href="e41290586d3c2579ef0c90f44fbae956" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/bJCfo">Check out this Pen!</a></pre>